How to Teach Division with Arrays | FREE Interactive Notebook

 - Finally, when your students can no longer make a full row, they are finished.
-The number of rows they made is the answer, while any remaining longs and cubes is the remainder.
+The number of rows they made is the answer, while any remaining longs and cubes are the remainder.

-Isn’t this a fun way to introduce division to you kiddos?
-It sure beats the dejection and frustration that often comes with those nasty two digit divisors.
+Isn’t this a fun way to introduce division to your kiddos?
+It sure beats the dejection and frustration that often comes with those nasty two-digit divisors.
 Enjoy some smiles and interaction with this activity.